-The appeal of cosmetic products for the millennial consumer lies in the fact that they are a relatively accessible goods in monetary terms, and only last for several months of use before the product runs out, keeping consumers constantly on the lookout for the next beauty must-have.
+The appeal of cosmetic products for the millennial consumer lies in the fact that they are relatively accessible goods in monetary terms, and only last for several months of use before the product runs out, keeping consumers constantly on the lookout for the next beauty must-have.

 Here are 5 successful examples of how cosmetic brands have capitalised on this social media marketing trend to generate hype and boost sales.

 1. ColourPop x Jenn Im

 Of clothesencounters Youtube fame, Jenn Im is a fashion influencer who produces fashion, make-up, and lifestyle video content weekly.

 With her quirky personality and fashion-forward style, Jenn Im has amassed more than 1.7 million loyal subscribers on her Youtube channel, and more than 1.3 million subscribers on her Instagram account.